 In addition to the mandatory five-year rule review, the SFM may do 'interim' rule updates.
 Interim updates are limited in scope and generally only encompass one topic and/or one or two rules.
 They usually occur as the result of a legislative directive, a large industry change that needs to be addressed before the next scheduled 5-year rule review, or pursuant to an emergency.
 Interim rule updates generally take a much shorter period of time to complete than 5-year rule review.

-The next scheduled OFC update is anticipated to begin in mid- to late- 2022.
+The next scheduled update of the full OFC is anticipated to begin in late 2022.
 Check back here for updates.

-There are no proposed rules for the Division at this time.
+Please view the proposed rules for the Division at this time in the table below.
 If you would like to view the Proposed Rules for all the Divisions within the Department of Commerce please visit About Commerce / Proposed Rules